LangQin0422/gRPC-Demo-CMake/README.md

 A script is provided to install the necessary dependencies for this project, including gRPC and Protocol Buffers using latest versions.
 The script is tested on Ubuntu 20.04 LTS.

-> CAVEAT: Using the script may install the dependencies globally on the system and uninstallation will be very difficult.
+> **CAVEAT**: Using the script may install the dependencies globally on the system and uninstallation will be very difficult.
 It is recommended to create a snapshot of the VM or container before running the script.

 ```bash
 [sudo] bash dependencies.sh